newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/alarm-locksmith-business-license.md

 *  `Business structure|business-structure-learn-more`
 * Copy of the `trade name certificate|alt-name-trade-name` if your business name is not the same as the licensee's name
 *  `Employer Identification Number (EIN)|ein`
-* If not submitting for a corporation, list the names and addresses of each business owner
+* If not submitting for a corporation, list the names and addresses of the business owners
 * Information about the licensee who will serve as your business's business qualifier
 * Copy of  liability insurance certificate with the coverage required on the application
 * Applicable fees paid (the Advisory Committee will send a license fee letter once the application is approved)